prince-kr-dev/OOPs-Practice-Sets/README.md

 5. **Copy Constructor**:
    Create a class `Book` with properties like `title` and `author`.
 Write a copy constructor to create a copy of a `Book` object.
 Test the copy constructor by creating a new object as a copy of an existing one.

+4. **Encapsulation**:
+   Create a class `BankAccount` with private properties `accountNumber` and `balance`.
+Provide public methods to get the balance and to deposit and withdraw amounts, ensuring balance cannot go negative.
+Test it with different scenarios.